Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 The best course of action is to get the dog to the veterinarian right away.
 As discussed in the next section, your veterinarian will initiate procedures to decontaminate your Golden Retriever.

 How Is Grape Poisoning Treated in a Golden Retriever?

 Suppose your Golden Retriever has ingested grapes or grape-related foods.
 In that case, your veterinarian’s goal will be to decontaminate your Golden Retriever to treat grape poisoning.

 Grape poisoning in a Golden Retriever is treated by inducing vomiting and administering active charcoal.
 Vomiting removes the grapes from the stomach, and the active charcoal prevents the poison from being absorbed into the body.
 Intravenous fluids will be administered to treat dehydration and support the kidneys.

 So the goal of treatment is to remove and block toxins and prevent or minimize kidney damage.

 The first step of the treatment is to remove the grapes from the stomach.
 Grapes can stay in a dog’s stomach for up to four to six hours.
 Vomiting is induced to remove the grapes and prevent additional toxins from the grape from being released into the body from digestion.

 Active charcoal is the next step to block additional toxins from being absorbed by the intestines and stomach into the body.

-Your veterinarian may administer additional medication to address other issues such as blood pressure, vomiting, diarrhea, and to provide additional support to protect the kidneys.
+Your veterinarian may administer additional medication to address other issues, such as blood pressure, vomiting, and diarrhea, and to provide additional support to protect the kidneys.

 The prognosis for your Golden Retriever is dependent on a variety of factors, including: